| | Burn Resuscitation and Early Management | Burn Resuscitation and Early Management

 Burn Resuscitation and Early Management

 Overview Burn resuscitation refers to the replacement of fluids in burn patients to combat the hypovolemia and hypoperfusion that can result from the body’s systemic response to burn injury.
 The history of modern burn resuscitation can be traced back to observations made after large urban fires at the Rialto Theatre (New Haven, Conn) in 1921 and the Coconut Grove nightclub (Boston, Mass) in 1942.
 At the time, physicians noted that some patients with large burns survived the event but died from shock in the observation periods.
 Underhill and Moore identified the concept of thermal injury–induced intravascular fluid deficits in the 1930s and 1940s, and Evans soon followed with the earliest fluid resuscitation formulas in 1952.
 Up to that point, burns covering as little as 10-20% of total body surface area (TBSA) were associated with high rates of mortality.
-Burns are a serious cause of human suffering and mortality globally.
-As many as 5% of burn victims will die as a result of their injuries, and many others will suffer disability, disfigurement, or scarring.
-This course addresses vital information regarding burn resuscitation and the early management thereof.

-| 3 | | R 465.00 | |
+| 3 | | R465.00 | |

 | | Convulsions and Seizures | Convulsions and Seizures

-Overview Emergency services attend patients who are having a seizure on almost a daily basis.
-Consequently, they should understand the disease processes related to seizures and be confident in their prehospital management.
-In general, with the exception of a patient in Status Epilepticus, seizure management should be relatively straight forward.
-So, what is a seizure and what causes it?
-Basically, a seizure is any unusually excessive neuronal firing from the brain which manifests as changes in a patient’s motor/sensory control, sensory perception, behaviour and autonomic function.
 At a chemical level a seizure occurs when there is a sudden biochemical imbalance between the excitatory neurotransmitters and inhibitory neurotransmitters.
 The primary excitatory neurotransmitter found in the human central nervous system is called N-Methyl D Aspartate (NMDA); whereas the primary inhibitory neurotransmitter is called gamma-amino butyric acid (GABA).
 When there is an imbalance between these chemical mediators repeated firing and excitations of the neuronal cells occur.

 Depending on the area of the brain in which this occurs, the seizure will manifest as a focal seizure, sensory change, behaviour disturbance, or complete tonic and clonic muscular activity.
 This course addresses important aspects relating to convulsions and seizures

-| 3 | | R 460.00 | |
+| 3 | | R460.00 | |

 | | Bradycardia | Bradycardia

-Anaphylaxis is a life-threatening emergency that requires immediate prehospital care, but to date all treatment guidelines have been based on an in-hospital treatment.
+Overview Anaphylaxis is a life-threatening emergency that requires immediate prehospital care, but to date all treatment guidelines have been based on an in-hospital treatment.
 At EMS World Expo Peter Taillac, MD, detailed the process of an expert panel to research and publish an evidence-based guideline (EBG) for the recognition and treatment of anaphylaxis.
 The expert panel attempted to answer a series of questions about anaphylaxis assessment and treatment through literature research and review.
 The guideline is intended to serve as the scientific basis for future EMS anaphylaxis protocols.
-Good evidence suggests that physicians under-prescribe epinephrine and that patients (or their parents) fail to use epinephrine as quickly as possible.
-Accordingly, at discharge, all patients should be provided an epinephrine autoinjector and should receive proper instruction on how to self-administer it in case of a subsequent episode.

-| 3 | | R 420.00 | |
+| 3 | | R420.00 | |

-| | COVID-2019 – A comprehensive pathology insight | COVID-2019 – A comprehensive pathology insight
+| | COVID-2019 -A comprehensive pathology insight | COVID-2019 -A comprehensive pathology insight

-COVID-2019 – A comprehensive pathology insight
+COVID-2019 -A comprehensive pathology insight

 Overview Corona virus disease-2019 (COVID-19) caused by severe acute respiratory syndrome corona virus-2 (SARS CoV- 2), a highly contagious single stranded RNA virus genetically related to SARS CoV.
 The lungs are the main organs affected leading to pneumonia and respiratory failure in severe cases that may need mechanical ventilation.
 Occasionally patient may present with gastro-intestinal, cardiac and neurologic symptoms with or without lung involvement.
 Pathologically, the lungs show either mild congestion and alveolar exudation or acute respiratory distress syndrome (ARDS) with hyaline membrane or histopathology of acute fibrinous organizing pneumonia (AFOP) that parallels disease severity.
 Other organs like liver and kidneys may be involved secondarily.
-Currently the treatment is principally symptomatic and prevention by proper use of personal protective equipment and other measures is crucial to limit the spread.
-During the pandemic there is paucity of literature on pathological features including pathogenesis, hence in this review we provide the current pathology centred understanding of COVID-19.
-Furthermore, the pathogenetic pathway is pivotal in the development of therapeutic targets.

 Authors Chandrakumar Shanmugam, Abdul Rafi Mohammed, Swarupa Ravuri, Vishwas Luthra, Narasimhamurthy Rajagopal, Saritha Karre